jmsuarez1997/stock-analysis/README.md

 a) Activated the correct worksheet with the stock data
 b) Found the number of rows to loop over
-5) *Where updated code starts to change:*
-    - Created a ticket index
+5) *Where updated code starts to change:* a)Created a ticket index

 `Dim tickerIndex As Single
     tickerIndex = 0`

-    - Created three output arrays
+b)Created three output arrays

 `Dim tickerVolumes(12) As Long
  Dim tickerStartingPrices(12) As Single